telerik/reporting-docs/embedding-reports/asp-net-reporting.md

 * [Using HTML5 ASP.NET MVC Report Viewer With Reporting REST Service]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-mvc-report-viewer/how-to-use-html5-asp.net-mvc-report-viewer-with-rest-service%})
 * [Using the HTML5 ASP.NET Web Forms Report Viewer with REST Service]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-web-forms-report-viewer/how-to-use-html5-asp.net-web-forms-report-viewer-with-rest-service%})

-## Generating Reports in ASP.NET Web Reporting Applications

-The [Telerik Reporting REST Services]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview%}) provide an Application Programming Interface (API) over HTTP to the Reporting Engine that processes and renders [Telerik Reports]({%slug on-telerik-reporting%}#report-definition).
-The fully functional implementation of the service is available in the [Telerik.Reporting.Services.WebApi](/api/telerik.reporting.services.webapi) assembly/package.
-It may be embedded in any ASP.NET Reporting Application and exposed in a custom controller (for example, `ReportsController`) inheriting the basic `ReportsControllerBase` class.
-The `ReportsController` may be used as a source of Report documents by Web Reporting, Desktop Reporting, and other third-party client applications.

-### Implementation

-The article [Telerik Reporting REST Service ASP.NET Web API Implementation]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-web-api-implementation/overview%}) elaborates on the requirements, implementation, and hosting of the REST Service.

-## Designing Reports in ASP.NET Web Reporting Applications

-The [Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}) is an HTML/CSS/JS client-side widget that lets developers embed a report designer into their web reporting applications.
-It is ready for embedding in the ASP.NET Reporting Applications to allow the users to create, edit, and preview their Telerik Web Reports directly from the browser.

-### Web Report Designer Requirements

-The Web Report Designer requires a Report Designer REST service, whose fully functional implementation resides in the [Telerik.WebReportDesigner.Services](/api/telerik.webreportdesigner.services) assembly/package as explained in the section [Web Report Designer Implementation](#web-report-designer-implementation).

-### Web Report Designer Implementation

-The tutorial [Configuring the Web Report Designer in ASP.NET Framework application]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-framework-application%}) elaborates on implementing the web designer widget and its REST Service in ASP.NET Web Reporting projects.

 ## See Also